LogoOsome

 This guide was written jointly with experts from Symbo — a digital broker that helps you find and buy the insurance plan that suits your particular needs seamlessly

-Running a business is fraught with many risks.
+Starting a business is fraught with many risks.
 Think about a fire destroying a retail store, an employee getting in a car crash while travelling for work, or a lawsuit threatening a business’ very existence.
-You can’t guarantee that none of this happens to you, but you can minimize the damage.
+You can’t guarantee that none of this happens to you, but you can minimise the damage.
 How?
 With the right insurance policy.

 A business insurance policy protects an organisation against risks.
 Put simply, if a negative incident impacts your company, you will be compensated with money or the equivalent.
 In exchange for this guarantee, you regularly pay smaller amounts of money to the insurance provider.
 The accidents and disasters that you are protected against depend on the terms of your contract.
 They can be fires, or vehicle crashes, or lawsuits, or bankruptcy, or all of them.
 The list goes on.